The Cairngorms Up-Close: Gallery

 Where and when encountered: Garlyne Moss on 25 August 2024

-About: Plant bugs of the species Orthotylus ericetorum can be found on heather in various corners of Great Britain.
+About: Plant bugs of the species Orthotylus ericetorum can be found on heather and cross-leaved heath in various corners of Great Britain.

 Orthotylus virescens